HumanBehaviourChangeProject/Info-extract/README.md

 ```
 docker build .
 ```
-The only thing you might need is to increase your Docker runtime memory option to at least 8GB.

 Run a docker container exposing the API on port 8080:
 ```
 docker run -t -p 8080:8080 [your_image_id]